jessehoareevans/anagram_antigram/README.md

 # Anagrams and Antigrams

-#### Enter a word to see if it is an anagram or an antigran, 4-21-2017
+#### Enter a word to see if it is an anagram or an antigram, 4-21-2017

 #### By Jesse Hoare Evans